ivar-mohit/real-trust-webApp/README.md

 - 🧪 Test coverage

 ### 🤝 Credits
-Made with 💙 by Mohit Maravi as part of the Flipr Placement Task Built using modern fullstack tools and best practices.
+Made with 💙 by Mohit Maravi
+Built using modern fullstack tools and best practices.